osmandapp/web/main/docs/user/plugins/audio-video-notes.md

 #### 1. Create and tie to your current position

 The <Translate android="true" ids="map_widget_av_notes"/> widget is used to create a note tied to your current position, and thus, avoid any search for a suitable point for a note on the map.
-Simply tap on the widget, and make the note.
+Simply tap the widget, and make the note.

 The functions provided by the <Translate android="true" ids="map_widget_av_notes"/> widget depend on how it is configured in the [Configure screen](../widgets/info-widgets.md#-audio-video-notes-widget-android) menu.
 The widget either immediately opens the camera to make a note, according to the established settings, or asks first what format to create a note in, and then opens the respective recorder dialog.